mindsandthings/Obsidian_Repo/periodic/Daily reminders.md

 # Michael
-tell Michael it sucks that bad things happen and then he has to do more to fix it ==use "I care about you and I want to know if you're ok"
+tell Michael it sucks that bad things happen and then he has to do more to fix it ==use "I care about you and I want to know if you're ok" if I think Michael is blowing me off or in d nial tell him and give him another chance

 # Socialization/job
 * Wed, Sep 14, 2022: I would like to close out conversations with people, to make sure they feel heard.
 I would also like to not take up too much space or time wrapping somethign up.
 I would like to reply to people when they ask me a question, even if it's late.